Statement in Support of Marc Lamont Hill

 The Journal encourages and enacts several related, multilayered lines of inquiry.
 First, this journal questions the nation state model, paying attention to the present manifestations of colonialism, extra-national effects of globalization and privatization, as well as structural redevelopment programs on Indigenous people and people of color.

-Newest Themed Issue of Critical Ethnic Studies, "Late Identity" out now.
+Excerpts past issues of Critical Ethnic Studies.
 For more info see our Current Issue page.

 Second, this journal appraises the productive tensions between fields that have institutionalized together under the umbrella of Ethnic Studies.
 Particularly, Indigenous Studies has attended to ongoing settler colonialism and ongoing Indigenous resistance to occupation and erasure, whereas Ethnic Studies has often been vexed by the ways in which discussions of race, civil rights, immigration, labor exploitation, and inclusion may ignore settler colonialism.